 1914 Stutz Bearcat woodworking plan

 This is a plan for building the item shown.
-It is not sold completed or as a kit.
+It is not sold as a completed product or as a kit.
 The Stutz Bearcat was a favored status symbol in early automotive history.
 It began production in 1912 and quickly gained attention with its 360 cubic inch, 4 cylinder “L” head engine and 60 horse power as it won significant auto races in that era.
+The Stutz Bearcat was featured in the 1970’s TV series “Bearcats” with Rod Taylor and Dennis Cole.

 The finished vehicle is 12 1/4″ long, 5″ wide, 5″ high The display base:18″ long x 10 1/4″ wide